trekirk/arch-dotfiles/README.md

 These are the configuration files to set up Arch Linux in my machines.
 The files are divided into four groups.
 - **root**: System-related configuration files.
 To install them, first, change the owner of the folder using `sudo chown -R root:root root`.
 Next proceed to symlink the files contained in the folder using GNU stow.
   1. Remove the files carefully.
-  1. Use the commannd  `stow` with sudo privileges setting root as the target directory `sudo stow -t / -S <folder>`. **Important:** Revise the changes between files (old and new) before replacing root files.
+  1. Use the commannd  `stow` with sudo privileges setting root as the target directory `sudo stow -t / -S root`. **Important:** Revise the changes between files (old and new) before replacing root files.
 - **pacman:** Package lists to be installed using `pacman`.
 To install the `pacman` list use `sudo pacman -S --needed - < pacman-list.txt`.
 To update the list use
 	`pacman -Qqen > pacman-list.txt`
 	for official packages, and